morning21/lipeinan-academic/content/authors/admin/_index.md

     institution: Institute of Information Engineering, University of Chinese Academy of Sciences
     year: 2017-2021
   - course: MEng in Computer Technology
-    institution: Institute of Automation, University of Chinese Academy of Sciences; Harbin University of Science and Technology.
+    institution: Harbin University of Science and Technology.
     year: 2014-2017
   - course: BSc in Software Engineering
     institution: Shanxi University